 Focus Group Interview Questions

 Intro- My name is Jason Sutton and I am doctoral student at George Mason University.
 My area of interest at Mason is program evaluation.
-I am interested in learning how we can sustain schoolwide initiative such as schoolwide literacy model.
+I am interested in learning how we can sustain schoolwide initiatives such as a schoolwide literacy model.
 Thankfully, Dr. Wexler, her team, and your school are allowing me to come here and learn from you.
 I want to ask you some general information about your school and then discuss Pact Plus.
 The purpose of this focus group is to get your perspective about how to sustain a schoolwide initiative, like Pact Plus.
 I want to know what is working well and what needs to be refined to work even better.
 Please remember that we discuss here is confidential and will not be shared with your school leadership team.

 1. How are students in your school doing compared to other middle schools in your district?
 How do you know that?